-We are all familiar with the classic food pairings of wine, and we’ve learned how to break the age old rule of red wine with red meat and game and white wine with chicken and fish.
-But what happens when you want a glass of wine and either have no plans to make an extravagant meal?
+We are all familiar with the classic food and wine pairings, and we’ve learned how to break the age-old rule of red wine with red meat and game and white wine with chicken and fish.
+But what happens when you want a glass of wine and have no plans to make an extravagant meal?

 Anytime you pair food and wine, you have to remember that taste is subjective.
-What tastes good to one person, may not taste good to another, so experimenting is key to learning what about what you like.
-Sometimes you can start with your favorite wine and nibble your way through your pantry or maybe you want to try some unexpected pairings based on foods that you already like.
-Either way, keep an open mild and enjoy the tasting journey.
+What tastes good to one person, may not taste good to another, so experimenting is key to learning what you like.
+Sometimes, you can start with your favorite wine and nibble your way through your pantry, or maybe you want to try some unexpected wine pairings based on foods that you already like.
+Either way, keep an open mind and enjoy the tasting journey.

 Scrambled Eggs and Muscadet